 Your coach electrical system is equipped with an automatic power transfer switch.
-The transfer switch is normally connected to the shoreline cord.
+The transfer switch is normally in an "off" mode when no AC current is required.

-When the generator is started, the transfer unit will switch the power feed to the generator after 20 seconds.
-The twenty-second delay is to allow the generator to start easily without an electrical load.
+When the generator is started, the transfer unit will switch the power feed to the generator after 10 seconds.
+The ten-second delay is to allow the generator to start easily without an electrical load.